polarfish/update-sql/README.md

 ## Limitations
 The service:
-- currently, supports only YAML changelogs (not JSON nor XML)
+- currently, supports YAML and XML changelogs (not JSON)
 - generates SQL for MySql, MariaDB, MSSQL and Oracle databases
 - replaces external SQL files inclusion with `-- Content placeholder (<file-name>)`
 - does not support external changelogs inclusion (will result in Bad Request)